What’s the cost?

 Are the electric hub motors synchronized or do they run independently?

-The 2×2 motors are powered independently, and are not connected mechanically.
+The 2×2 motors are powered independently and evenly, and are not connected mechanically.
 Power to both wheels, rather than just one or the other, is most efficient for the battery.

 Is there an option to switch off one of the two motors to save power?